 What types of financial aid are available from MIT?

 Financial aid for MIT Sloan MBA students is primarily in the form of loans, either from two government programs, from MIT directly, or through an alternative loan source.
+In addition, many students receive funding through teaching and research assistantships on campus.
+You can apply for these after the completion of your first semester.
 Visit our Financing Your MBA page for more information.

 What financial resources are available outside MIT?